AllskyTeam/allsky/README.md

 <details><summary>Click here</summary>

 &nbsp;
-The dark frame subtraction feature removes hot pixels from night sky images.
+Dark frame subtraction removes hot pixels from images.
 The concept is the following: Take an image with a cover on your camera lens and let the software subtract that image later from all images taken throughout the night.

 See [this Wiki page](https://github.com/thomasjacquin/allsky/wiki/Dark-Frames-Explained) on dark frames for instructions on how to use them.